exploratory-io/book/faq.md

 ## What platforms are supported?

 There are MacOS and Windows versions available at our download page.
-We also have a beta version for Linux Ubuntu.
-[Link](https://community.exploratory.io/t/exploratory-v2-5-for-linux-is-available/266)

 ## Is there a server version of Exploratory Desktop?